code16/website/source/_posts/introducing-ozu-a-static-website-deployment-solution-for-laravel-projects.md

 Ozu is a working piece of software that we are already using on some real projects, but it’s still in beta: we are looking for early testers to get feedback, and we are planning to launch the first public version in a few months.

-If you feel that Ozu could be a good fit for one of your projects and if you want to test the product, you can simply [subscribe to the newsletter here](https://ozu.code16.fr) to be notified when we launch the beta.
+If you feel that Ozu could be a good fit for one of your projects and if you want to test the product, you can simply [subscribe to the newsletter here](https://ozu.code16.fr/#join) to be notified when we launch the beta.

-As always, feel free to [catch me on Twitter/X](https://x.com/dvlpp) for any comment or question on this.
+As always, feel free to [catch me on Twitter/X](https://x.com/dvlpp) for any comment or question on this, or by mail (philippe at code16.fr).